Aeriqu/stream-sites/README.md

 * home: Angular 12 home page.
 Live at u.aeriq.im.

+* kotatsu-scene: React 17 app for the kotatsu scene.

 * obs-css: Random css files for use in OBS

 * sandwich-board: skewed text to fit my starting screen sandwich board